Picture this: a room. There are four chairs in it.

 Crisis

-The faster ADHD goes wild, the sooner you'll return to me.
-At least everything is predictable there.
+The faster ADHD goes wild, the sooner you'll be back to me.
+At least you can predict what's going to happen there.

 Me

 I hear you.
-ADHD wants life, Autism wants safety, Crisis promises an easy end.
-And I choose something different – take a piece from each and continue being myself.
+ADHD wants life, Autism wants safety, and crisis promises an easy end.
+I decided to mix it up a bit and take a piece from each, while still being myself.

 ADHD